 Adler’s colleague Rudolf Dreikurs, MD, and several other teachers and counselors have developed parenting courses based on Adlerian Psychology.
 Millions of parents of various cultural and ethnic backgrounds in this country and elsewhere have taken these courses through schools, churches, family centers, the military, community colleges, and other providers.
 This calendar shows current Adlerian-based courses in shaded boxes, like this.
 Many other parenting programs have been influenced by Adlerian Psychology.

 We would be happy to refer you to Adlerian instructors if your organization wishes to sponsor parenting courses.
 Below are some Adlerian-based books for parenting courses.
 (Spanish-language courses and books are shown in red throughout the calendar.)
-We usually have grant funding to co-sponsor Positive Discipline and Disciplina Positiva courses with other nonprofit organizations—call us!
+We usually have grant funding to co-sponsor Positive Discipline, Disciplina Positiva (in Spanish) and 正向教養 (in Mandarin Chinese) courses with other nonprofit organizations—call us!

 - Active Parenting 4th Edition, Padres Activos de Hoy, Active Parenting of Teens 3rd Edition, Paternidad Activa de Adolescentes, 1,2,3,4 Parents,1,2,3,4, ¡Padres!, and Padres a Bordo, a video-based program by Michael Popkin, PhD, and others, www.activeparenting.com.